Kelsus/auto-sora-vids/README.md

 ```
 Jobs transition `PENDING → QUEUED → RUNNING → COMPLETED/FAILED` automatically.
 The worker stores all run artifacts in the provisioned S3 bucket under `jobs/<jobId>/run/`, and copies the final MP4 into `jobs/final/` (which triggers the Google Drive transfer Lambda).

 The optional `pipeline_config` map mirrors the fields in `PipelineConfig`; any keys you include are applied only to that job.
+Set `pipeline_config.drive_folder` to the name of a subfolder beneath the configured Drive root (`GDRIVE_FOLDER_ID`) when you want the Google Drive forwarder to drop the final MP4 into that location for the job.

 ## Troubleshooting
 - `Missing Anthropics API key`: export `ANTHROPIC_API_KEY` or place it in a `.env` file before running the CLI.